MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/bringup/configure-system-firmware-for-windows-7-and-later-update-for-windows-10.md

 ---
-title: Configure system firmware for Windows 7 and enable for Windows 10
+title: Configure System Firmware for Windows 7 and Enable for Windows 10
 description: Provides information about how to configure system firmware for Windows 7 and enable for Windows 10. ms.date: 03/22/2023
 ---